-PH 1986L Introduction to Statistical Genetics
+PH 1986 Introduction to Statistical Genetics and Bioinformatics

-This course is designed to help the student understand various situations in which significant interplay between statistics and genetics is fundamental.
-Specifically, at the end of the course, students should be able to: (1) describe the fundamental principles and theory in some areas of genetics/biomedical science in which statistics plays important roles; (2) apply some widely used statistical methods and approaches for answering specific genetic questions; and (3) be ready for more advanced courses in the area of statistical genetics.
-[Cross-listed with GSBS GS11 1113] Prerequisites: Consent of instructor
+This course is designed to enable the student to understand the interplay between statistics and genetics.
+Specifically, by the end of the course, students should be able to: (1) describe the fundamental principles and theory in some areas of genetics in which statistics plays an important role; (2) apply some widely used statistical methods and approaches to solve specific genetic questions; and (3) be prepared for advanced courses in the area of statistical genetics.
+[Cross-listed with GSBS GS11 1113]